cortexproject/cortex/docs/configuration/config-file-reference.md

 # Enable the experimental alertmanager config api.
 # CLI flag: -experimental.alertmanager.enable-api
 [enable_api: <boolean> | default = false]

+alertmanager_client:
+  # Timeout for downstream alertmanagers.
+  # CLI flag: -alertmanager.alertmanager-client.remote-timeout
+  [remote_timeout: <duration> | default = 2s]

+  # Enable TLS in the GRPC client.
+This flag needs to be enabled when any other
+  # TLS flag is set.
+If set to false, insecure connection to gRPC server will be
+  # used.
+  # CLI flag: -alertmanager.alertmanager-client.tls-enabled
+  [tls_enabled: <boolean> | default = false]

+  # Path to the client certificate file, which will be used for authenticating
+  # with the server.
+Also requires the key path to be configured.
+  # CLI flag: -alertmanager.alertmanager-client.tls-cert-path
+  [tls_cert_path: <string> | default = ""]

+  # Path to the key file for the client certificate.
+Also requires the client
+  # certificate to be configured.
+  # CLI flag: -alertmanager.alertmanager-client.tls-key-path
+  [tls_key_path: <string> | default = ""]

+  # Path to the CA certificates file to validate server certificate against.
+If
+  # not set, the host's root CA certificates are used.
+  # CLI flag: -alertmanager.alertmanager-client.tls-ca-path
+  [tls_ca_path: <string> | default = ""]

+  # Override the expected name on the server certificate.
+  # CLI flag: -alertmanager.alertmanager-client.tls-server-name
+  [tls_server_name: <string> | default = ""]

+  # Skip validating server certificate.
+  # CLI flag: -alertmanager.alertmanager-client.tls-insecure-skip-verify
+  [tls_insecure_skip_verify: <boolean> | default = false]
 ```

 ### `table_manager_config`